micmejia/bible-dump/AMPC/Revelation/Rev 20.md

-And the sea delivered up the dead who were in it, death and Hades ([^c]the state of death or disembodied existence) surrendered the dead in them, and all were tried _and_ their cases determined by what they had done [according to their motives, aims, and works].
+And the sea delivered up the dead who were in it, death and Hades (the state of death or disembodied existence) surrendered the dead in them, and all were tried _and_ their cases determined by what they had done [according to their motives, aims, and works].